thomasfinstad/terraform-provider-vyos-rolling/docs/resources/policy_prefix_list6_rule.md

     |  Format  |  Description  |
     |----------|---------------|
     |  txt  |  Description  |
-- `ge` (String) Prefix length to match a netmask greater than or equal to it
+- `ge` (Number) Prefix length to match a netmask greater than or equal to it

     |  Format  |  Description  |
     |----------|---------------|
     |  u32:0-128  |  Netmask greater than length  |
-- `le` (String) Prefix length to match a netmask less than or equal to it
+- `le` (Number) Prefix length to match a netmask less than or equal to it

     |  Format  |  Description  |
     |----------|---------------|